KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/Homology.md

   associationStrength:
     tag: associationStrength
     value: 3.2
-description: "Associations related to homology, that it, cross-specie gene similarity\
+description: "Associations related to homology, that it, cross-species gene similarity\
   \ resulting from \nshared ancestry.\nBased on the meaning of this term, this class\
-  \ is made a subclass of 'CrossSpecieAssociation'.\n"
+  \ is made a subclass of 'CrossSpeciesAssociation'.\n"
 title: Homology-related Association
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema
 is_a: Phylogeny
 abstract: true
 mixins:
-- CrossSpecieAssociation
+- CrossSpeciesAssociation

 ```
 </details>